SahanaTP/Carbon_Assesment_and_Measurement_in_Agriculture/README.md

 # Carbon_Assesment_and_Measurement_in_Agriculture
-A Bigdata and Machine Learning Solution for smart carbon assesment
+A Bigdata and Machine Learning Solution for Smart Carbon Assesment in Agricultural lands